vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 }

 ```
-It’s crucial that we implement the `Serializable` interface as this allows GemFire to deserialize the class when checking the client username.
+It’s crucial that you implement the `Serializable` interface, as this allows GemFire to deserialize the class when checking the client username.

-Now, in our `BasicSecurityManager` we
+Now, in your `BasicSecurityManager` you can:

-- Create an Operator user with CLUSTER MANAGE, CLUSTER WRITE, and CLUSTER READ permissions.
-We set the username to “operator” and the password to “secret”
+- Create an Operator user with `CLUSTER MANAGE`, `CLUSTER WRITE`, and `CLUSTER READ` permissions.
+Set the username to “operator” and the password to “secret”
-- Create an Application Developer user with CLUSTER READ, DATA MANAGE, DATA WRITE, DATA READ.
-We set the username to “appDeveloper” and the password to “NotSoSecret”.
+- Create an Application Developer user with `CLUSTER READ`, `DATA MANAGE`, `DATA WRITE`, `DATA READ`.
+Set the username to “appDeveloper” and the password to “NotSoSecret”.
-- We then add the users to an “approved users” List, which allows the application to check incoming credentials.
+- Add the users to an “approved users” list, which allows the application to check incoming credentials.

 ```java
 import java.util.ArrayList;